izzydoesizzy/resumetemplate/README.md

 ## Creator

-This tempalte was created by Iskender Piyale-Sheard, Founder of [ClearCareer](http://clearcareer.ca).
+This template was created by Iskender Piyale-Sheard, Founder of [ClearCareer](http://clearcareer.ca).
 You can find out more about Iskender here:

 * https://twitter.com/izzydoesizzy